It’s an easy question to ask “How much does it cost to start a blog in 2022?”, but it’s a devilishly difficult question to answer.

 You can start out without paying for social media tools but once you’re serious about growing your blog, this is one of the best areas to invest your money.

 Tailwind is my scheduler for pinning posts on Pinterest.
-It also gives me access to Tailwind Tribes, groups of Pro bloggers who share each others pins.
-It’s the main reason my new lifestyle blog is growing so quickly.
+It also gives me access to Tailwind Communities, groups of Pro bloggers who share each other’s pins.
+It’s the main reason my new lifestyle blog has grown so quickly.
+Cost starts from $9.99 per month with a free trial.

 Blogging courses just make your life easier.
 I’m not just saying that because I have my own blogging course.

 I’ve spent money on several blogging courses.
-When I switched to using WordPress two years ago, it was a quick, effective way to learn something new.
+When I switched to using WordPress in 2018, it was a quick, effective way to learn something new.
 And time is money!

 Plus it can be hard finding the right advice online.
-Sometimes investing in a course can fast track you along your blogging journey.
-You just need to choose a course from someone who’s opinion you trust.
+Sometimes investing in a course can fast-track you along your blogging journey.
+You just need to choose a course from someone you trust.

 I’d love it to be mine.
-My Hatch A Blog Course will walk you through launching your blog and making your first $1000.
+My Hatch A Blog Ebook will walk you through launching your blog and making your first $1000.

-Costs: Can vary greatly for blogging courses.
-I’ve tried expensive courses (1000+) which were useless and micro courses for niche topics which were incredible value.
+Costs: This can vary greatly for blogging courses.
+I’ve tried expensive courses (1000+) which were useless and micro-courses for niche topics that were of incredible value.
 Expect to pay anything from $49 to $1000+

 Cost Of Growing Your Blog